JuliaComputing/JuliaInXL.jl/README.md

 ### Further documentation

-See our [documentation](https://docs.juliahub.com/JuliaInXL/AZenl/0.0.2/) for more details.
+See our [documentation](https://docs.juliahub.com/JuliaInXL/AZenl/1.2.0/) for details on how to use this package.

 ### Trademarks